martinber/dso-guide/README.md

 ## TODO

-- Update footer.

 - Disable "add" buttons of objects already on the watchlist.

-- Change the login form when logged in

 - Rebuild database, rename `star_id` to `dso_id`

-- Rename repository, update links to GitHub

 - Flask logging, remove the debug setting

-- Change logo, and favicon

 - Reserve names: `admin`, `administrator`, `dso-guide`, `dsoguide`, `webmaster`, `hostmaster`, `root`, `info`.

+- Add explanation of lat/lon format, improve location and datetime forms CSS

+- Bigger logo

+- Implement filters and sort

+- Improve GoTo, right now you lose the position where you were on the list

+- Check the tr references on DSOs, they are not going to work with filters

+- Fix notes CSS

 ## Tutorials